-Encountering this reality in Guatemala, Mark and Brenda Hall came to believe that if people cannot be convinced to GO to church, perhaps they can be convinced to BE the church, wherever they are.
+Encountering this reality in Guatemala, and now in Mexico, Mark and Brenda Hall came to believe that if people cannot be convinced to GO to church, perhaps they can be convinced to BE the church, wherever they are.
 The concept of their “Koinonia” ministry is to equip young misfits to form their own small faith communities outside the walls of churches so they can become disciples of Jesus and reach other rejected people with the message of New Life in Christ.

 For over a decade, the Halls worked closely with young people like this in the remote Mayan town of Totonicapán in Guatemala.
 They learned that these young rebels grow much better as Christians by wrestling with Scripture in group studies, rather than by just listening to one man preach.
 And they learned that they can become very good at reaching and discipling their own rebellious friends for Christ.
 Eventually, the youth of the Totonicapán group grew and assumed leadership of their ministry, without the need for an outside missionary or pastor.

 From a distance, Mark & Brenda still provide moral support, Bible study guides, and advice to the Koinonia ministry in Guatemala.
 But the young people they previously discipled are now growing the ministry on their own.
 After 18 years working in Guatemala, the Halls took what they learned in Totonicapán to a new country and to a much bigger city—Guadalajara, Mexico.
 This new challenge will provide more opportunities to learn and to reach young people with the gospel of grace.